ansys/openapi-common/doc/source/contributing.rst

 When contributing to this package, always consider that many docstrings are viewed within the context of a package that inherits from classes defined in this package.
-For example, :class:`~.ApiClientFactory` is typically subclassed, and the builder methods are shown within the sub-classing package's documentation as part of **that** module's subclass.
+For example, :class:`~.ApiClientFactory` is typically subclassed, and the builder methods are shown within the subclassing package's documentation as part of **that** module's subclass.
-The advice in this section ensures that a sub-classing package can build documentation that inherits docstrings from this package.
+The advice in this section ensures that a subclassing package can build documentation that inherits docstrings from this package.

 Docstring type references